 2) Sub Arachnoid Haemorrhage (SAH) bleeding in the sub arachnoid space.

 These account for approximate 13% of all stroke cases.

-Doctors may also use the term “intracranial haemorrhage” when talking about haemorrhagic stroke.
+Doctors may also use the term “intracranial hemorrhage” when talking about hemorrhagic stroke.

 Due to weakening in the blood vessels, the bleeding occurs which puts pressure over the surrounding brain tissue and produce symptoms.
 Sometimes, it produces so much pressure that the blood supply of the brain is compromised leading to further neurological deterioration and may be life threatening.

-This article discusses why haemorrhagic stroke happens, how to recognize it, and what surgical treatments are available that Neurosurgeons usually perform for
+This article discusses why hemorrhagic stroke happens, how to recognize it, and what surgical treatments are available that Neurosurgeons usually perform for

-Other common causes of haemorrhagic stroke include head injury, brain tumoral bleed.
+Other common causes of hemorrhagic stroke include head injury, brain tumoral bleed.

 Uncommon causes include inflamed blood vessels and radiation treatment.

-What are the risk factors for haemorrhagic stroke?
+What are the risk factors for hemorrhagic stroke?